 Most roses are subject to a long list of problems.
 They start off well in the spring, but rapidly the leaves begin to turn black and fall off (black spot), or become covered in white powder (mildew) or black blisters (rust).
-Not the Knockout Rose – it knocks those diseases right out with its amazing resistance which is the result of years of careful breeding.
+This is not the case with the Knockout Rose – it is completely resistant to all of those diseases, as a result of years of careful breeding.
 Like other roses it may attract a few insect pests, but it is so hardy and vigorous that you will not even notice them.
-They will be ignored by your Knockout Rose Tree as it blooms away all summer.
+They will be ignored by your Knockout Rose as it blooms away all summer.

 The Knockout Rose took the gardening world by storm when it was introduced by rose breeder Will Radler.
 He had worked for years to make a special rose that was disease-resistant.
 It won the coveted All-America Rose Selections prize in 2000.
 This prize is not just awarded on looks, but on the results of growing the rose in gardens all across the country – so it has to be good.
 Literally millions of plants of this rose have been sold across America every year – more than any other rose – and millions of gardeners can’t be wrong.

 The Knockout Rose forms a bush 3 to 4 feet tall and the same distance across.
 It has healthy, glossy leaves and the cherry-red flowers are so numerous they almost hide the foliage all spring, summer and fall.
 The flowers are produced continuously and unlike other roses, when they die they just fall off, leaving the plant constantly fresh and clean.
 This rose bush is hardy in zones 5 to 9, so it will grow throughout the country, from cold areas to warm ones.
 Everyone can grow this fabulous rose in their garden.